 She kept an eye on the kitchen and tried not to tap her foot in frustration as she waited.
 None of the people in there deserved her temper.
 Looking around, she took in the changes that a year away had brought her former workspace.

 “Cooper!
 What are you doing down here?
-I thought you would be heading out away from here,” Beck said, a big grin on his face.
+I thought you would be heading away from here as soon as you stepped through the gate,” Beck said, a big grin on his face.

 “Eh, I’ll explain that part later.
 What’s this I hear about you taking away Dr. J’s coffee?”
 Cooper asked after waving away his concern.
 If the gossip chain didn’t pass the news on first, he could find out when she showed up for her second week with the botanists.